English Indian Egg Bhurji (1 Cup) and English Indian Bread Roll (1 Piece)

 Portion Control

-Drink plenty of water with your meal.
-Staying hydrated can aid digestion and blood sugar management.
+Drink a glass of water before your meal.
+Staying hydrated can assist in better digestion and glucose management.

 metabolic